syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Methods.md

 ## ApplyEffects

-The [`ApplyEffects`] method is used to apply the provided effect with or without repeatation.
+The [`ApplyEffects`] method is used to apply the provided effect with or without repetition.

 {% highlight xaml %}